 The State of Georgia recognizes the right of a competent adult person to make a written directive known as a living will or medical directive, instructing his or her physician to withhold or withdraw life sustaining procedures in the event of a terminal condition.
 A simple will provides instructions for settling your final debts and dividing your property amongst your heirs after your passing.

 Our estate planning package costs $1,000.
 That covers your initial consultation, the drafting of your documents (for you and a spouse) and the review and signing process.
 While other attorneys charge hundreds of dollars an hour to perform this service, we charge a fair, flat fee that covers everything.
 No hidden fees, no $15 for an email or $25 for a phone call.
 You pay what we agree to and that’s it.

 If you die without a will in Georgia, then state law will determine the individuals who will receive your property, and the Courts will decide the remaining issues.
 For example, the court will appoint a guardian for any minor children.
-Also, the court will appoint an administrator to distribute your property, and allow the administrator to retain a fee for his or her work.
+Also, the court will appoint an administrator to distribute your property and allow the administrator to retain a fee for his or her work.

-A Last Will and Testament is a document which allows you to transfer property you hold in your name at the time of your death to the person you want to have it.
-A Will also typically names a person or persons you select to be your Personal Representative (or “Executor”) to carry out your wishes and also names a Guardian if you have minor children.
+A Last Will and Testament is a document which allows you to transfer property you hold in your name at the time of your death to the person(s) you want to have it.
+A Will also typically names a person or persons you select to be your personal representative (or “Executor”) to carry out your wishes and also names a guardian if you have minor children.
 A Will only becomes effective upon your death and after it is admitted to probate.